-The Worker Justice Center of New York’s Kingston office is currently seeking volunteers to work directly with the WJNCY staff on a variety of legal and non-legal matters.
+The Worker Justice Center of New York’s Kingston and Rochester offices are currently seeking volunteers to work directly with the WCJNY staff on a variety of legal and non-legal matters.
 Scheduling is flexible, depending on the needs of the organization and your availability.
 Assignments may include:

 - Assisting with outreach to farmworkers and other low-wage workers